kthjm/chenv/README.md

 REFRESH_TOKEN=XXXXXXXX
 EXTENSION_ID=XXXXXXXX # after insert
 ```
-This file is parsed by [node-env-file](https://github.com/grimen/node-env-file).
+This is parsed by [node-env-file](https://github.com/grimen/node-env-file).
 If not exist in process cause only warning without error.

 ### insert
 [Inserts a new item](https://developer.chrome.com/webstore/webstore_api/items/insert) has option only `-e`.
 ### update
 [Updates an existing item](https://developer.chrome.com/webstore/webstore_api/items/update) requires `process.env.EXTENSION_ID`.
 #### options
-`-p, --publish`
-`-t, --trusted-testers`
+`-p, --publish`, `-t, --trusted-testers`

 Both are about [Items:Publish](https://developer.chrome.com/webstore/webstore_api/items/publish).
 If `-p`, The item will be published directly after update.
 ### deploy

 Works as `!process.env.EXTENSION_ID ? insert : update`.

-This is useful in cases such as deploying applications that have not yet deployed via ci service.
+This is useful in cases such as managing applications via ci tool continuously from state not yet deployed.

 If you use [travis's script deployment](https://docs.travis-ci.com/user/deployment/script/), setting like: